Dividend Details

 IBM is a Dividend Aristocrat with 29 consecutive years of dividend increases.

-What is IBM's dividend yield?
+What is IBM's current dividend yield and payout?

 How often does IBM pay dividends?